erkutter/datelytics-support/README.md

 ### 12. APP STORE DISCLAIMER {#12-app-store-disclaimer}
 This App is distributed through the Apple App Store.
 Apple is not responsible for the App or its content and does not collect or process data on our behalf.
 This Privacy Policy applies only to our processing of your information.

+---

+© 2025 Datelytics AI.
+All rights reserved.